MarcelHB/devguide/book.md

     * Profit:
         * No losing or rotting of branches, getting the right people to review the code, saving time.

+Also, if there is some broader or public interest in the project, consider maintaining manual changelogs that are structured, ordered and focused on what is new.
+It is never fun to dig through hundreds or thousands of (poorly) written commit and merge messages to get a general impression.
+Version guides with explanations, schemas or screenshots are even more appreciated by users and developers.
+If there are breaking changes, highlight them as such and provide migration instructions.

 ### General tooling

 Periodically and/or right before accepting code, the following kind of tools should take their turn: